Eelis/GrappleMap/doc/editing.md

   automatically updated as well.

-So when editing connecting positions, you must be extra careful to ensure that the movement is correct in all affected transitions.
+So when editing connecting positions, you must be extra careful to ensure that the movement is correct in all connected transitions.

 ## 4. Adding transitions